mcarvin8/sf-decomposer/README.md

 ## `sf decomposer recompose`

-Reads all of the files created by the decompose command and re-creates the original meta files suitable for CLI deployments.
+Reads all of the files created by the decompose command and recreates metadata files suitable for deployments.

 ```
 USAGE
-  $ sf decomposer recompose -m <value> -d <value> [--debug --json]
+  $ sf decomposer recompose -m <value> -c <value> [--debug --json]

 FLAGS
   -m, --metadata-type=<value> This flag allows users to specify a metadata type for processing, such as 'flow', 'labels', etc. The provided input should be the metadata's suffix value.
-  -d, --dx-directory=<value>  [default: force-app/main/default] The root directory containing your Salesforce metadata.
+  -c, --sfdx-configuration=<value> [default: 'sfdx-project.json' in the current working directory] The path to your Salesforce DX configuration file, 'sfdx-project.json'.
   --debug [default: false] If provided, log debugging results to a text file (disassemble.log).

 GLOBAL FLAGS
   --json  Format output as json.

 DESCRIPTION
-  This command will read all of the decomposed files and re-create the original meta files in the original locations.
+  This command will read all of the decomposed files and recreate deployment compatible metadata files in each package directory.

-  You should use this to recompose files before you deploy the metadata to an org.
+  You should run this before you deploy the metadata to an org.

 EXAMPLES
   Recompose all flows: